shaun-kee/Find_your_route/README.md

 As delivery points are random in nature and can be located in any area, it is crucial to be able to group these points within a certain boundary so that it is able to be assigned to a deliveryman for dispatch.
 This can be done through clustering.

+#### NOTE: This is done entirely in Google Colab, which is advisable to view it's entirety in Google Colab.
+JuypterLab/Notebook is also possible

 ### The Objective:

 1. To evaluate clustering methods in order to cluster delivery points so that delivery route can be optimised.